Confirmed: United XI to face Liverpool

 United will confirm a second place finish in the Premier League if we win tonight and the boss was asked about the importance of that.

-“Oh yes, but any game against a good team or against any team, is a good game for a Man United player to show his worth,
+“Oh yes, but any game against a good team or against any team, is a good game for a Man United player to show his worth," he said.

 Meanwhile, Liverpool are in a dogfight for a coveted Champions League place and also need a win to keep the heat on their fellow challengers.